-Lab Coat or Disposable Gown
+- Disposable Gown or Lab Coat (white cotton or striped Barrier coats only, NO BLUE FR LAB COATS)

-Disposable Gloves
+- Disposable Gloves

+- Face covering/mask

-Eye Protection [Safety Glasses, etc.]
+- Eye Protection [Safety Glasses, etc.]

-Scope of Disinfection: You should disinfect all areas in which the person has been present.
+Scope of Disinfection: Identify all areas where the individual has been present.
 This includes all touched surfaces in clean areas (marked areas inside labs in which eating and drinking is permitted), and any lab surfaces with which the person had direct contact (lab benches, chairs, chemical cabinets, doorknobs, fume hoods, etc.).
-It is not necessary to disinfect floors unless visible or suspected contamination is present (the person sneezed on the floor, etc.).
-Use professional judgement with regards to disinfecting equipment which may need disinfection based on whether the personnel was wearing PPE (for example, the entire work surface of a biosafety cabinet may not require decontamination, but the side of the glass sash exposed to the person and the first 6 inches of the work surface inside the cabinet may require it).
+It is not necessary to disinfect floors unless visible or suspected contamination is present.
+Use professional judgement with regards to disinfecting equipment which may need disinfection based on whether the individual was wearing PPE (for example, the entire work surface of a biosafety cabinet may not require decontamination, but the side of the glass sash exposed to the person and the first 6 inches of the work surface inside the cabinet may require it).
 When in doubt, disinfect.